Thursday, November 21, 2024

 Summary

 On that note, let’s outline the main capabilities and advantages the new feature has to offer.
-Add sensitivity classification is a powerful enhancement introduced into SQL Server 2019 bound to improve database security and compliance with data protection rules.
+The ADD SENSITIVITY CLASSIFICATION command is a powerful enhancement introduced in SQL Server 2019 that will improve database security and compliance with data protection rules.
 With its help, you can easily discover the columns that contain potentially sensitive data, create reports as well as add the classification metadata.
 By using the command, you are sure to facilitate database audit and bring access to your sensitive data under control.

 RELATED ARTICLES